raoulmoise/devops-homelab/containers/homepage-dashboard/README.md

 # 🏠 Homepage Dashboard Setup

-Homepage is a minimal, fast, and highly customizable start page for your homelab and services.
 This guide covers how I deployed it in Docker using a simple volume bind and default configuration.

 ---